PopeCorn/card_game/README.md

 ## v2
 Download from here: https://www.mediafire.com/file/83jup6111fpr43j/card_game.exe/file (If the link doesn't work, message me at popcornthemaster@post.cz)

-Run the .exe installer file, it will install a card_game folder in which is card_game.exe - the game.
-That is all you need.
+Run the .exe installer file, it will install a card_game folder.
+The game (main.exe) is located in the subdirectory called "src".

 Your antivirus will probably tell you it is a virus because the file is .exe.
 Of course, it is not - you can see all source code here on GitHub and the installer installs only one folder with one .exe file for the game.